An integrated solution to supply chain management: How eVIN harnesses technology, governance and human resources

-The success of the eVIN pilot and ongoing roll-out in India could be appositely accredited to the approach of giving equal importance to three core interconnected components of an eLMIS: technology, governance, and human resources.
-The introduction of a new technology alone, without equal attention to change management and capacity building, would severely limit the effectiveness of the digital LMIS platform, given that the software is a tool for improved data entry, management, and decision-making processes, rather than a solution in itself.
-Likewise, addressing human resource capacity gaps for supply chain management and instituting measures to improve accountability and efficiency can only go so far without a robust digital platform to equip health workers and managers with real-time data, actionable analytics and complete picture for informed decision making and oversight.
+The success of the eVIN pilot and ongoing roll-out in India could be credited to the approach of giving equal importance to three core interconnected components of an eLMIS: technology; governance; and human resources.
+The introduction of a new technology alone, without equal attention to change management and capacity-building, would severely limit the effectiveness of the digital LMIS platform, given that the software is a tool for improved data entry, management, and decision-making processes, rather than a solution in itself.
+Likewise, addressing human resource capacity gaps for supply chain management and instituting measures to improve accountability and efficiency can only go so far without a robust digital platform to equip health workers and managers with real-time data, actionable analytics and a complete picture for informed decision-making and oversight.
 An integrated solution is required.

 How it works

 Last-mile supply chain and cold chain handlers at the peripheral level (e.g. health facilities) are provided with smart phones that are equipped with the eVIN application, which allows for the digitization of vaccines inventories.